rktjmp/hotpot.nvim/README.md

              {:prefix "<leader>"})
 ```

-> Lua will cache any modules it has loaded.
+> ⚠️ Lua will cache any modules it has loaded.
 This means that repeated calls to
 > `require(module)` wont show any changes.
 You can "unload" a module by calling
 > `package.loaded[module] = nil`.
 This is something of a hack, and some state
 > may be retained.
 Unloading `module` **does not** unload `module.submodule`.
 >
-> Currently Hotpot treats un/reloading modules as out of scope.
+> Currently Hotpot treats un/reloading modules as out of scope (hint: you can
+> `(ipairs package.loaded)`).

 ## Using with Plugins